 My Vacation Week

-ning of this week was still rainy.
+The beginning of this week was still rainy.
 So there were trips to the Mall and to the brand new Cabella's.
 By mid-week the skys were clearing and we were able to get to the beach for some of the day and also take some bike rides.
 Lisa and I discovered the Eastern Trail in Scarborough.
-On Friday we brought the bikes out again and headed to Huot's in Camp Ellis.
-We all enjoyed a delicious lunch in the sunshine at the town dock.
-We also bumped into OOB neighbors Dana, Isabella, and David as they were fishing and crabbing.
-The girls jumped right into the action.
-On Saturday, Lisa's childhood friend Amy and her family dropped by for the day and took advantage of the sunny beach, delicious lobster rolls and a trip to "downtown".
+On Friday

 Later that evening (after everyone had left), we all walked down to the beach to watch the full moon rise over the ocean.